-Botswana offers the best experience of game drive thanks at the excellent game abundance and a huge diversity of flora.
+Botswana offers the best experience of safari game drive in Africa thanks at the excellent game abundance and a huge diversity of flora.

-The Kalahari Desert form the majority of Botswana, this predominance of arid land make a remarkable phenomenon, the name Kalahari is derived from the Tswana word Kgala, meaning the great thirst.
+The Kalahari Desert form the majority of Botswana, this predominance of arid land makes a remarkable phenomenon, the name Kalahari is derived from the Tswana word Kgala, meaning the great thirst.

 The Kalahari Desert is the largest unbroken stretch in the world and at its core the Central Kalahari Game Reserve, a vast flat expanse of scrub-covered fossil dunes interspersed with ancient river valleys.

-The Kalahari Desert is also home of the largest salt pans in the world, the Makgadikgadi Pans, a breathtaking sigh, a vast sea of white that was once the centre of a huge lake that evaporated thousands years ago.
+The Kalahari Desert is also home of the largest salt pans in the world, the Makgadikgadi Pans, a breathtaking sigh, a vast sea of white that was once the center of a huge lake that evaporated thousand years ago.